banboobee/broadlinkjs-rm/README.md

 # Broadlink RM

 ## Introduction
 This module allows you to control the IR and RF interfaces within Broadlink RM devices.

-## Like this module?

-If you like this module and want to show your support then please star the Github repo, or better yet; buy me a drink using [Paypal](https://paypal.me/kiwicamRM).

-Thank you, sincerely!
+Enhanced the initial work with duplicating the internal structures of python-broadlink to confirm the control results.

 ## Thanks
-Thanks to @momodalo (https://github.com/momodalo/broadlinkjs/), @lprhodes (https://github.com/lprhodes/broadlinkjs-rm/) and @mjg59 (https://github.com/mjg59/python-broadlink/) work to which this is largely based on.
+Thanks to @lprhodes (https://github.com/lprhodes/broadlinkjs-rm/) and @momodalo (https://github.com/momodalo/broadlinkjs/) for the initial work.
+Also thanks to @mjg59 (https://github.com/mjg59/python-broadlink/) for the working reference.